 GAM AR-1: ln(Ci,t)=α+s(ln(Cj,t-1))+ϵt

-GAM AR-2: ln(Ci,t)=α+s1(ln(Cj,t-1))+s2(ln(Ck,t-2))+ϵt
+GAM AR-2: ln(Ci,t)=α+s1(ln(Cj,t-1))+s2(ln(Ck,t-2))+ϵt,

-ln(Ci,t) is the log catch in the current year t in season i.
-We modeled two different catches: St (Jul-Sep) and Nt (Oct-Jun).
-The catches were logged to stabilize and normalize the variance. s() is a non-linear function estimated by the GAM algorithm.
-The model is primarily statistical, meaning it should not be thought of as a population growth model.
-We tested models with prior year and two years prior Oct-Mar catch (Nt-1 and Nt-2) and Jul-Sep catch (St-1 and St-2) as the explanatory catch variable.
-St was not used as a predictor for Nt because St is the quarter immediately prior to Nt and would not be available for a forecast model since time is required to process landings data.
-The catch models were fit to 1984 to 2015 catch data, corresponding to the years when the SST, upwelling and precipitation data were available.
-F-tests, AIC and leave-one-out cross-validation (LOOCV) on nested sets of models (Wood et al., 2016) were used to evaluate the support for the catch models and later for the covariate models.
-LOOCV involves leaving out a data point, fitting the model, and then predicting the left-out data point.
-The root mean squared error (RMSE) is reported for the set of prediction errors (this is also known as the predicted residual error sum of squares or PRESS statistic).
-After selection of the best model with the 1984-2015 data, the fitting was repeated with the 1956-1983 catch data to confirm the form of the catch models.
-An influential years test was done by removing each year and repeating the model selection analysis.
+where ln(Ci,t) is the log catch in the current year (t) in season i and s() is a non-linear function estimated by the GAM algorithm.
+The models are primarily statistical, and should not be thought of as population growth models.
+We tested models with the inclusion of 1 and 2 prior years for the October–March (Nt-1 and Nt-2) and July–September (St-1 and St-2) catches as the explanatory catch variables.
+St was not used as a predictor for Nt because it is the immediately preceding quarter, and data would not be available for forecast models due to processing time requirements.
+The catch models were fit to 1984–2015 catch data, as SST, upwelling, and precipitation data were available for this period.
+F tests, Akaike information criterion (AIC) calculation, and leave-one-out cross-validation (LOOCV) were applied to nested sets of models (Wood, Pya, & Säfken, 2016) to evaluate support for the catch, and subsequently covariate, models.
+LOOCV involves model fitting with the omission of a data point, followed by prediction of that data point.
+The root mean squared error is reported for the set of prediction errors (also known as the predicted residual error sum of squares).
+After selection of the best model using the 1984–2015 data, fitting was repeated with catch data from 1956–1983 to confirm the catch model form.
+An influential years test was performed by removing each year in the series sequentially and repeating the model selection analysis.

-Once the catch models were determined, the covariates were studied individually and then jointly.
-As with the catch models, F-tests, AIC and LOOCV (leave-one-out cross-validation) on nested sets of models were used to evaluate the support for models with covariates.
-The smoothing term was fixed at an intermediate value (sp = 0.6) instead of being treated as an estimated variable.
-Our models for catch with covariates took the form ln(Ci,t)=M+α+s1(V1,t)+s2(V2,t-1)+ϵt, ln(Ci,t)=M+α+β1V1,t+β2V2,t-1+ϵt, and ln(Ci,t)=M+α+βtV1,t+ϵt where M was the best catch model from step 1 and V is a covariate.
-Thus models with covariates modeled as a linear, non-linear and time-varying effect were compared.
-The covariates tested are those hypothesized to drive variability in oil sardine landings (Table 1).
-We tested both models with one and two covariates and did not use correlated covariates in the same model.
+After establishment of the catch models, covariates from the study hypotheses were studied individually and then in pairs (correlated covariates were not entered into the same model).
+As with the catch models, support was evaluated using F tests, AIC calculation, and LOOCV with nested sets of models and the smoothing term was fixed at an intermediate value (sp = 0.6).
+Models with covariates (V) modeled as a linear, non-linear, and time-varying effects were compared: ln(Ci,t)=M+α+s1(V1,t)+s2(V2,t-1)+ϵt, ln(Ci,t)=M+α+β1V1,t+β2V2,t-1+ϵt, and ln(Ci,t)=M+α+βtV1,t+ϵt, where M is the best catch model from step 1.

-RESULTS
+3 RESULTS

-Catches in prior seasons as explanatory variables
+3.1 Catch model selection